 In identifying and implementing mechanisms and approaches to increase investment in SDG impact, MDB policies must concurrently focus on public sector “readiness.”
 Supporting local governments to optimize their own-source revenues and improve their expenditure management will help improve local financial sustainability and better position cities to access finance over time.
 Developing the capacity of local governments to plan, develop and manage capital investment projects and effectively build partnerships with MDBs and private sector will help avoid unsustainable financial arrangements that drain public resources and impede SDG impact.

 To foster public and private collaboration, it would be beneficial for cities and MDBs to adopt common criteria for matching the appropriate finance mechanism with projects based on a local government’s financial position.
-UN-Habitat has been exploring the development of a Local Finance Framework (LFF) to enable this convergence and support cities in strategically prioritizing and sequencing financial interventions to deliver essential public services and to enhance their financial position over time.
+UN-Habitat has been exploring the development of a Municipal Finance Strategy Framework to enable this convergence and support cities in strategically prioritizing and sequencing financial interventions to deliver essential public services and to enhance their financial position over time.

-Climate Finance and Financing Humanitarian Assistance

-The 2024 Financing for Development Report highlights that, while prevention remains the most cost-effective strategy for addressing humanitarian needs, investments in disaster risk reduction, peace, and development-oriented solutions are inadequate.
-Investment approaches are needed that can bridge the silos of humanitarian aid, disaster risk reduction (DRR), and long-term development goals and that prioritize resilience-building and crisis prevention as integrated outcomes.
-Solutions like multi-year, flexible funding instruments can enable better resource allocation and allow for seamless transitions from emergency response to recovery and development phases.

-Prioritizing infrastructure investments in hazard-prone areas, designing resilient urban systems, and using spatial planning to mitigate conflict risks can further strengthen the humanitarian-development-peace nexus.
-Coordinating these investments with participatory processes ensures that local actors are involved and can sustain these interventions over time.
-Mechanisms like blended finance, public-private partnerships, and localized financing can expand the capacity for DRR, peace, and development projects, ensuring that no single area is underfunded or neglected.

-Similarly, climate finance mobilization is far below what’s needed to invest in climate mitigation and adaptation actions, particularly in cities, which are responsible for 70 percent of global greenhouse gas emissions, There is a growing urgency to scale up climate and bio-diversity finance, by providing higher levels of adaptation finance that leverage both public and private resources and facilitating investments in nature-based solutions.
-Cities, particularly in lower-income countries, need more concessional resources and grants to fund climate resilience and prevent biodiversity loss.

 International trade as an engine for development

-Local governments can play an important role in connecting local industries with global markets, promoting sustainable industrial growth and economic diversification.
-The development of Special Economic Zones (SEZs) and industrial parks can ease regulatory burdens, provide essential infrastructure and offer incentives that can foster trade and industrialization.
-Local and regional governments also play a role in planning infrastructure and transportation networks at inter-urban and regional scales, to help create enabling business environments and facilitate the efficient movement of goods.
+Local governments play an important role in linking local industries to global markets, fostering sustainable industrial growth and economic diversification.
+Developing Special Economic Zones (SEZs) and industrial parks can reduce regulatory burdens, provide essential infrastructure, and offer incentives to promote trade and industrialization.
+Infrastructure and transportation networks at inter-urban and regional scales are crucial components of an enabling business environment.
+However, without proper planning, these initiatives may lead to congestion, pollution, and exacerbate the housing crisis.
 UN-Habitat’s Spatial Development Framework (SDF) enables local governments to align these investments with broader urban planning and economic development objectives, ensuring that infrastructure to support trade is strategically placed to foster sustainable economic growth while addressing environmental and social challenges.
-Spatially informed Local Economic Development (LED) strategies can facilitate trade and attract investment by enhancing logistics infrastructure, improving regulatory frameworks, and reducing administrative burdens.

 Debt and debt sustainability